Table of Contents

 - People who have consumed Dicamba have experienced symptoms such as vomiting, lack of appetite, and muscular spasms.
 When consumed in significant quantities, diarrhea and stomach discomfort have been reported.

-Is Dicamba dangerous to humans?
+Is Dicamba harmful to humans?

 Although the EPA asserts that Dicamba is not dangerous, researchers at the National Institutes of Health have discovered that using the pesticide Dicamba can raise the chance of acquiring a variety of cancers, including,